 These powerful predators are found throughout a small group of Indonesian Islands, including Rinca, Flores and Komodo Island.
-They can be identified by their stone colouration, long tails and strong, agile limbs.
+They can be identified by their long tails and strong, agile limbs.

-Their tongues are yellow and forked and, just like snakes, they use this to ‘smell’ the air to detect their next meal, which may include monkey, goat or deer.
+Their tongues are yellow and forked and, just like snakes, they use this to ‘smell’ the air to detect their next meal, which may include monkey, goat, deer, reptiles (including each other) and ground nesting birds (megapodes).
 A Komodo dragon will produce a lethal bite, although it can take up to four days for their prey to die!
 They have strong jaw muscles and serrated teeth in order to efficiently tear and eat large chunks of meat.